ppy/osu-wiki/news/2017-08-30-beatmap-spotlights-july-2017.md

 It's time to Cry Thunder! **[Surono](https://osu.ppy.sh/u/3611370)** is storming this month's spotlights with a 1/3 and 1/6-snap filled song by DragonForce!

-Using the relatively uncommon 1/3 snap as the song's main rhythm, Surono has created a map that becomes noteworthy simply from clever utilization of this unusuaal beat snapping.
+Using the relatively uncommon 1/3 snap as the song's main rhythm, Surono has created a map that becomes noteworthy simply from clever utilization of this unusual beat snapping.
 Mixed together with solid drum mapping and guitar solos, he has made a very respectable entry into this month's Spotlight.

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/my-so-called-life.jpg)](https://osu.ppy.sh/s/627934)